Moyomo/QMK_ISO-DE_Configuration/README.md

 │    │    │    │                        │    │    │(Fn)│    │
 └────┴────┴────┴────────────────────────┴────┴────┴────┴────┘
 ```
 the 6 RGB keys are for controlling the PCB backlighting.
-Their functionality is arranged like the arrow keys (W,A,S,D)
+Their functionality is arranged like the arrow keys (W,A,S,D).
 From top left to bottom right:
 - RGB toggle (On/Off)
 - Increase brightness